 A few years ago, Gerber Knives published a powerful ad called “Unstoppable.”
 It was rough-and-tumble, but full of grit and passion.
 It was tasteful, meaning no cheap tricks like chicks in bikinis.

-The ad went viral, generating hundreds of thousands of likes, shares, and views.
-Gerber Knives succeeded where many marketers have tried and failed.
+Gerber knives’ ad went viral, generating hundreds of thousands of likes, shares, and views.
+They succeeded where many marketers have tried and failed.
 Heck, it stopped me in my tracks and had me reaching for my credit card.

 No, it wasn’t the framing, pacing, or b-roll footage that grabbed everyone’s attention; it was the intensely intimate message.